superblocksteam/terraform-aws-superblocks/README.md

 superblocks_agent_data_domain = "eu.superblocks.com"
 ```

-is set in your configuration.
+is set in your configuration in the module block.

 To find your VPC use `aws ec2 describe-vpcs` or by finding them in the AWS management console.